Home

 Pentatonic Scale Patterns Box 2

-Beginner guitar scales are the first step to mastering solo guitar.
+Step Two to Guitar Solo mastery | Pentatonic Pattern Two Beginner guitar scales are the first step to mastering solo guitar.

-Well Ted Nugent puts it this way it is one of - " the sonic warfare elements".
+Well, Ted Nugent puts it this way it is one of - " the sonic warfare elements".

 The 5 Pentatonic Scale Patterns - Revisited